 Andy Bathgate was a hockey stylist--an athletic, graceful skater who handled the puck with skill and flash.
 Known for his blazing, accurate shot, he was one of the first men to use the slapshot to overpower goaltenders.
 Bathgate was a creative playmaker on the ice and often did the unexpected, throwing off opposing defenders with imaginative feints and passes.
 He accomplished all of this wearing heavy knee braces, the result of a serious injury during his first shift as a junior player in Guelph, Ontario.
 That injury required a steel plate to be inserted in his left knee to repair the damage.

-Unfortunately, the New York team that Bathgate spent the best years of his career with had one of its worst runs, and his great play was often forgotten once the playoffs began, usually without his Rangers.
+Unfortunately, the New York team with whom Bathgate spent the best years of his career had one of its worst runs, and his great play was often forgotten once the playoffs began, usually without his Rangers.

-Born in Winnipeg in 1932, Bathgate spent the beginning and end of his career shuttling between the pro leagues and the minors.
+Born in Winnipeg in 1932, Andy Bathgate spent the beginning and end of his career shuttling between the pro leagues and the minors.
 He played on the Memorial Cup-winning team in Guelph in 1952 and then first cracked the Rangers during the 1952-53 season.
 He finally made it as a regular in 1954-55 and had an immediate impact, scoring 20 goals and collecting 20 assists.
 For the next eight years, he led the Rangers in points and established himself as one of the most gifted offensive players in the league.
-He had arguably his best year in 1958-59, leading the NHL in assists and performing well enough to win the Hart Trophy as the league's most valuable player even though the Rangers finished a point behind the fourth-place Toronto Maple Leafs and missed the playoffs.
-Bathgate was also voted to the league's First All-Star Team that year, beating out the great Gordie Howe for right wing honours.
+He arguably had his best year in 1958-59, leading the NHL in assists and performing well enough to win the Hart Trophy as the league's most valuable player even though the Rangers finished a point behind the fourth-place Toronto Maple Leafs and missed the playoffs.
+Bathgate was also voted to the league's First All-Star Team that year.

 Andy Bathgate is closely associated with one important hockey innovation.
-The first originated on November 1, 1959.
-Bathgate sent one of his harder shots toward goalie Jacques Plante of the Montreal Canadiens.
+On November 1, 1959, Bathgate fired a hard shot at Jacques Plante of the Montreal Canadiens.
 The puck struck the All-Star goalie in the face, and opened a gash that required stitches.
 When Plante returned to the ice, he was wearing a mask, a piece of equipment now universally used.

-A smooth player and class act, Andy Bathgate was elected to the Hall of Fame in 1978 along with Marcel Provonost, the player he was traded for when he went to Detroit from Toronto, and, ironically, Jacques Plante.
+For years, Bathgate ran a successful 20-acre golf course in the Toronto area.
+A smooth player and class act, his number 3 was retired by the New York Rangers on February 22, 2009.
+Andy Bathgate was inducted into the Hockey Hall of Fame in 1978 along with Marcel Provonost, the player for whom he was traded when he went from Toronto to Detroit, and ironically, Jacques Plante.